-Over the last few days, there is someone who has been in the news much more than our regular Politicians, Corrupt Bureaucrats, Cricketers and Celebrities who own cricket teams.
-We are talking about Ashwini Nene, the third year undergraduate engineering student from Mumbai, who achieved a milestone by scoring a bullseye, 340/340, in the new format of the Graduate Record Examination (GRE).
+Preparing to study abroad can be overwhelming sometimes, but scoring excellently on your standardised test scores can pave your way much easier!
+Here we have Ashwini Nene, the fourth year undergraduate engineering student from Mumbai, who achieved a milestone by scoring a bullseye, 340/340, in the new format of the Graduate Record Examination (GRE).

-Here's a sneak peak into their conversation on getting a perfect 340 in GRE
+Here's a sneak peek into our conversation with Ashwini on getting a perfect 340 in GRE

 Yocket Reporter (YR): First and foremost, Congratulations on a perfect score in GRE.
 Tell me, how is the feeling overall?

 Ashwini Nene (AN): (smiles) Thanks a lot!
 It feels great.
 I did not expect to score 340.
-As soon as the results were displayed, I could not believe.
+As soon as the results were displayed, I could not believe it.
 I made sure, I'll confirm the news once I receive the Official score card.

-YR: Do you know anyone who has achieved this feat?
+YR: Do you know anyone who has achieved this fate?

 AN: (Laughingly... ) No.